 Applications are invited for a PhD position, starting in October 2018, in the group Dr Marko Hyvonen at University of Cambridge (http://hyvonen.bioc.cam.ac.uk/) to study the mechanism of transmembrane signalling by TGFbeta family growth factors.
 The aim of the project is to elucidate the molecular level details of how binding of a soluble growth factor to the extracellular domain of a kinase receptor actives the receptor and induces the intracellualr signalling cascade.
 The candidate will use tate-of-the art molecular biology, protein biochemistry, molecular and cellular biophysics and structural biology techniques in this project.

 The candidate should have a first or upper second (II.i) class degree in biochemistry or closely related subject and prior experience in molecular and cellular biology and in protein biochemistry.
-Experience in protein expression and purification, biophysical measurement of interactions and in protein crystallography would advantageous.
+Experience in protein expression and purification, biophysical measurement of interactions, fluorescence microscopy and in protein crystallography or cryoEM would highly advantageous.

 How good is research at University of Cambridge in Biological Sciences?